“RE@L Repost for the Week!”: Saturn Student to President: "I Learn Best with My Hands. Computers Let Me Learn with My Hands!"

 You don’t know unless you try!

 And, there’s something new for you STEM middle school teachers this Fall:

 Hands-on and heads-on learning for all.
 Click here for more information.

 Whether you are a teacher or a student:

 Make learning happen with technology in your classrooms!

-It’s hands-on, heads-on learning you will never forget!
+It’s hands-on, heads-on learning you and your students will never forget!

 Was this RE@L Blog helpful to you?
 Vote it up or down.

 Click Comments to contact RE@L